 - Maximum supported resolution is only 720p HD

-If you plan to become a long-term streamer and generate revenue off your content in the long run, you might want to stream on major platforms such as Twitch and Mixer.
-These two platforms can help you efficiently monetize on your content based on ads, subs, donations, and many more.
+If you plan to become a long-term streamer and generate revenue off your content in the long run, you might want to stream on major platforms such as Twitch and YouTube Gaming.
+These two platforms can help you efficiently monetize your content based on ads, subs, donations, and many more.

-However, if you want to stream for fun and only occasionally – go for Youtube Live, Facebook Gaming, or Steam Broadcasting.
+However, if you want to stream for fun and only occasionally– go for Youtube Live, Facebook Gaming, or Trovo Live (especially if you’re playing mobile titles).
 These platforms are more lax compared to their leading counterparts.
 They’re known not to be demanding when it comes to maintaining a regular streaming schedule, and you can also benefit off their built-in audience integration from friends or people who already follow you.

 With hundreds of established and rising names in the streaming industry, here are some names you might (already know) or want to know of!

 Felix “Pewdiepie” Kjellberg is considered as the most popular Youtuber with over 100+ million subscribers.
 Thanks to him, Youtube is now considered as the mainstream video site it is today largely because of his gameplays and comedic formatted shows.

 Many people think his over the top humor is rather childish and brash, but it’s what made him popular among other streamers.
 His loud and outrageous personality made him interesting to a lot of people.
 In fact, it continues to draw thousands to his YT channel everyday.